rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_acid.md

 Verification of SimpleBox - spreadsheet versus R implementation for acid organic chemicals
 ================
-Anne Hids, Valerie de Rijk, Matthis Hof and Joris Quik 2024-08-16
+Anne Hids, Valerie de Rijk, Matthias Hof and Joris Quik 2024-08-20

 This vignette demonstrates the verification process of SimpleBox implemented in R (version 2024.8.0) and in an Excel<sup>TM</sup>